MICA-MNI/BrainSpace/docs/pages/install.rst

 MATLAB installation
 -------------------
-This toolbox has been tested with MATLAB versions R2017a and R2018b, it likely throws errors with MATLAB R2016a or older.
+This toolbox has been tested with MATLAB versions R2018b, although we expect it to work with versions R2017a and newer.
+It will definitely throw errors with versions R2016 and older

 To install the MATLAB toolbox simply download the package and run the following in MATLAB: ::

     addpath('/path/to/BrainSpace/matlab/')

+If you want to load BrainSpace every time you start MATLAB, type ``edit startup`` and append the above line to the end of thils file.

+If you wish to open gifti files you will also need to install the gifti library (https://www.artefact.tk/software/matlab/gifti/).